gstrainovic/shai-hulud-detect-rust/tests/test-cases/shai-hulud-repo-detection/README.md

 ## Expected Detection
 - Repository name contains migration pattern
 - Git remotes contain 'shai-hulud' and 'Shai-Hulud' references
-- Should be classified as MEDIUM RISK
+- Should be classified as HIGH RISK